 The aspect might not seem like a crucial consideration, but without proper aspect ratio options, you will limit your movie viewing experience.
 When you are getting a home theatre model always choose one which offers varied options like 16:9, 16:10, 2.35:1, 2.4:1, etc. It is really important because diverse options allow you to explore cinematic capability.
 However, 4:3 and 16:9 aspect ratio is adequate for business projectors.

 Considering The Throw Ratio:

-Our lab experts picked some premium quality short throw projectors for small room or office space.
+Our lab experts picked some premium quality short-throw projectors for a small room or office space.

 Considering Tuning Facilities:

 Tuning facilities like keystone correction, lens shift, focusing and zoom is a vital part of a projector as it allows you to the get the perfect image.
 While installing you may not be able to fit the image in the screen, but with the help of tuning facilities, you can comfortably fit it.
 It is best to get +/- 40-degree keystone correction, lens shift capability and 2.0x zoom.
 However, for feasibility, you can also go for +/- 15-degree keystone and 1.2x zoom but never go below these figures.

 Can you play any content if you don’t have proper ports?
 Absolutely no and for that, you should check the types of ports in your projector.
 On a general basis, HDMI, USB, Audio 3.5mm, VGA, S-Video, and D-Sub should be present in your projector.
 However, if a business model is your target then HDMI, VGA, and USB would do fine.
 Apart from the standard inputs, it would be great to have MHL, Wi-Fi, SD card, wireless streaming capability, Bluetooth or wireless dongle support as an option.